sstvskids/LunarVape/README.md

 > The parent repo 7GrandDadPGN/VapeV4ForRoblox is archived and discontinued.
 > This Repo will be maintained only by me (@AtTheZenith repo owner) and contributors.
 > Spread the word, I will be consistently updating it for as much as I can, and I hope that.
+> This fork of the main Repo is to pick up for all the slack